galaxyproject/galaxy-hub/content/support/tool-error/index.md

 Usage error:

-* A mapping job runs out memory resources.
+* A mapping job runs out of memory resources.
 The input fastq was never verified to be in `fastqsanger` format.
 Rescaling the quality scores with the **Fastq Groomer tool** creates a job that uses far less memory, and it is successful.
-* A first time you use a new tool, there is a job error.
+* The first time you use a new tool, there is a job error.
 Checking the inputs reveals that the BED dataset has columns in the wrong order.
 Fixing the BED dataset format allows the re-run job to be successful.

 Software or Tool Bug:

 * A tool fails and produces an error message stating that a dependency was not found.
 The tool is not on the list of [Known tool issues](/support/tool-issues/) and a search against [all issues](/issues/) does not locate a prior reported problem.
 You report the issue through a bug report, it is clarified and confirmed, the developers make a fix, and the updated tool is installed on the server.
 Future jobs are now successful.
 * When importing an older workflow, a pop-up notice informs that an upgraded tool is available.
-This tool is editted into the workflow.
+This tool is edited into the workflow.
 However, now the workflow fails - at that same tool that was updated.
 The issue is reported and fixed.
 Now your workflow runs without problems.

 #### How to detect - bugs